sachajw/shellclass/README.md

 - Type vagrant up
 - And Bash away

+## Tips
+- Use shell builtins as it makes your scripts more portable.
+- If you find your code getting WET take out the umbrella and let your code DRY.

 ## Shell Script Requirements: Exercise 1

 You think about what the shell script must do and how you would like it operate.
 You come up with